 Pay attention to what the special exhibit is on the day of your visit.
 When you need a break, stroll through the immaculately manicured gardens.
 Then browse in the Museum Store and perhaps buy an art print of your favorite painting.
 You can eat in the on-site cafe.

 Set in Pacific Palisades, about 20 minutes away (without traffic) from Getty Center, visiting the Getty Villa is like stepping back in time to a first-century Roman Villa.
-The antiquities’ collection found in the museums here date from the end of the Stone Age to the fall of the Roman Empire, a span of approximately 7,000 years.
+The antiquities collection found in the museums here dates from the end of the Stone Age to the fall of the Roman Empire, a span of approximately 7,000 years.

-On the day of your visit, you may choose to experience audio tours of the various sections of the Villa ranging from architecture, garden, or collections.
+On the day of your visit, you may choose to experience audio tours of the various sections of the Villa, ranging from architecture, garden, or collections.
 Or, explore all tours.
-Then, enjoy the Mediterranean inspired cuisine at the café.
+Then, enjoy the Mediterranean-inspired cuisine at the café or pack a picnic to enjoy at any of the beaches along Pacific Coast Highway.

 The Queen Mary docked in the water at Long Beach harbor.

-The Queen Mary has a colorful past as a WW II troopship turned luxury cruise liner in the 1950s.
-The Queen Mary sailed its maiden voyage on May 27, 1936 and retired from the sea in 1967 when she arrived in Long Beach where she has been ever since.
+The Queen Mary has a colorful past as a WWII troopship turned luxury cruise liner in the 1950s.
+It sailed its maiden voyage on May 27, 1936, and retired from the sea in 1967 when she arrived in Long Beach.

 Myths and legends are attached to this ocean liner.
 Some say she is haunted.

-In addition to being a museum, the liner is also a floating hotel and houses three world-class restaurants.
-It is a popular venue for many special events such as weddings and concerts.
+In addition to being a museum, the liner is a floating hotel with three world-class restaurants.
+It is a popular venue for many special events, such as weddings and concerts.
 The drive from downtown San Diego to Long Beach takes about two hours along the coast.

 12. Palomar Mountain State Park